GuardKenzie/chafa.py/docs/api/Canvas.rst

 When you want to make a :py:class:`Canvas`, you can specify it's properties like the width, height, output pixel mode etc. by first creating a :py:class:`CanvasConfig` and then initialising :py:class:`Canvas` with that.

-You can draw an image to the canvas using :py:meth:`Canvas.draw_all_pixels` and convert it to output bytes for printing with :py:meth:`Canvas.print`. *(pssst: check out the :py:class:`loader.Loader` to make drawing images easier)*.
+You can draw an image to the canvas using :py:meth:`Canvas.draw_all_pixels` and convert it to output bytes for printing with :py:meth:`Canvas.print`.
+Check out :ref:`pillow-example` for an example on how to load an image using `Pillow`_.

+Alternatively, you can assign the :py:class:`Canvas` a :py:class:`Placement` with the :py:attr:`Canvas.placement` property if you want to control the alignment of the image on the :py:class:`Canvas`.
+If you go this route, you do not need to use :py:meth:`Canvas.draw_all_pixels`, and can go straight to :py:meth:`Canvas.print`.

 The :py:class:`Canvas` supports indexing (and slicing) with ``[]``!
 This will return a :py:class:`CanvasInspector` or a `generator`_ for the relevant :py:class:`CanvasInspector` objects.